HewlettPackard/hpegl-metal-os-windows-iso/README.md

         When running unattended, the password for the Bare Metal portal user specified in PortalUserName This needs to be a SecureString format.
 You can generate SecureString from Plain Text by:
         $(ConvertTo-SecureString 'PlainTextPasswrd' -AsPlainText -Force)

+    -BootIndex <String>
+        Index number of Boot image to use.
+Overrides what is set in Config.ps1.
+This must match the Index number from the boot.wim of the source ISO that is the "Microsoft Windows Setup (amd64/x64)" entry, not the PXE entry.
+        If left blank or $null, the script will prompt.

+    -InstallIndex <String>
+        Index number of Install image to use.
+Overrides what is set in Config.ps1.
+This must match the Index number from the install.wim of the source ISO that you want to install.
+If left blank or $null, the script will prompt.

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,